jthegedus/svelte-adapter-firebase/README.md

 <details>
 <summary><code>firebaseJson</code></summary>

-If the `firebase.json` file is not in the directory you run `svelte build`, then you can set a relative path in `svelte.config.cjs`:
+If the `firebase.json` file is not in the directory you run `svelte build`, then you can set a relative path in `svelte.config.js`:

 ```
 .gitignore
 firebase.json
 app/                    <-- svelte build run in this dir
 	package.json
-	svelte.config.cjs
+	svelte.config.js
 	src/
 anotherApp/
 	index.html